Symphony No. 6 (Mozart): Music

 The Andante movement uses a theme from Mozart's early Latin opera Apollo et Hyacinthus, K. 38, in which "muted violins sing over pizzicato seconds and divided violas, a ravishing effect".

 First performance

-The symphony was included in a concert arranged by a brother of Sigismund von Schrattenbach, Archbishop of Salzburg, given by the Mozart family (Leopold Mozart, the 11-year-old Wolfgang Amadeus, and the 15-year-old Maria) on 30 December 1767 at the Taverna in Brno.
+The symphony was included in a concert arranged by a brother of Sigismund von Schrattenbach, Archbishop of Salzburg, given by the Mozart family (Leopold Mozart, the eleven-year-old Wolfgang Amadeus, and the fifteen-year-old Nannerl) on 30 December 1767 at the Taverna in Brno.
 A local clergyman recorded: "I attended a musical concert in a house in the city known as the 'Taverna', at which a Salzburg boy of eleven years and his sister of fifteen years, accompanied on various instruments by inhabitants of Brno, excited everyone's admiration."

+Discography

+Below is an incomplete list of recordings of the symphony: